nx-lr/protea/readme.md

 An explicit type can be specified by immediately following the closing angle with a type encased in curly brackets, without a space.

-This overwrites the inferred type and can be used for example to create an array that holds only some types initially but can accept other types later.
+This overwrites the inferred type and can be used for example to create a list that holds only some types initially but can accept other types later.

 ```dart
 var z = [10, '20', '30']{Str | Int} // with type casting operator